kajackdfw/eeu_components/README.md

 ## Fixme / Todos

- 1. Remove the Iron Element dependency from eeu_html_bootstrap.html ( rule #9 violation )
+ 1. Remove the Iron Element dependency from eeu_html_bootstrap.html ( commandment #9 violation )
  2. Design a front page for index.html with links to demo pages.
- 3. Create a complete form in each demo page.
+ 3. Create a complete form in each demo page using the appropriate css library.